systelab/cpp-sqlite-db-adapter/README.md

-# cpp-sqlite-adapter — Adapter for SQLite databases for C++ Systelab projects
+# cpp-sqlite-adapter — Adapter for SQLite databases

 This C++ library provides an adapter for SQLite databases.

 It implements the interface for DB adapters of C++ Systelab projects ([cpp-db-adapter](https://github.com/systelab/cpp-db-adapter))

 You can use it to quickly add a persistance to your projects without coupling them to an specific DB engine.

 The main features of this library are:
-* No need to write SQL
+* No need to use SQL in your libraries
+* Basic queries
+* Transactions
 * Authentication / encryption (not yet)